Joansitoh/Joansitoh/README.md

 </p>

 <p align="center">
 Hello!
-I'm Joansiitoh, I've been programming for about 5 years on Minecraft and other projects for Linux!!
+I'm Joansiitoh, I've been programming for about 8 years on Minecraft and other projects for the comunity!
 </p>

 <h2 align="center">Technology Stack</h2>